 About E Source

-E Source is the leading solver of problems facing electric, gas, and water utilities and municipalities.
-We provide data science, market research, benchmarking data, and consulting services to more than 300 utilities, municipalities, and their partners.
+As a leading data science company, E Source is the leading solver of problems facing electric, gas, and water utilities and municipalities.
+We provide data science services, market research, benchmarking data, and consulting services to more than 300 utilities, municipalities, and their partners.
 Our guidance helps customers make data-driven decisions to strengthen their customer relationships, plan for tomorrow’s infrastructure needs, and further their environmental sustainability goals while becoming more innovative and responsive in the rapidly evolving market.

 Public relations contact